m-byte918/BotW-Memory-Notes/ADDRESSES.md

-# Address notes for Breath of the Wild (v1.2.0, USA)
+# Address notes for Breath of the Wild
 #### This file contains information about certain Addresses and what they do.

 ## _Runes_ (v1.2.0, USA)